OUR LECTURERS

 Jan-Melissa Schramm

-Dr Jan-Melissa Schramm is a Fellow of Trinity Hall, a Lecturer in Nineteenth-Century Literature in the Faculty of English, Cambridge, and Deputy Director of CRASSH.
+Dr Jan-Melissa Schramm is a Fellow of Trinity Hall, Professor of Literature and Law in the Faculty of English, Cambridge, and has served as Deputy Director of CRASSH.
 She was a lawyer before she became a literary scholar, and her work focuses on the ways in which questions of law, crime, evidence, and ethics are explored in literature of the eighteenth and nineteenth centuries.
 She currently teaches an MPhil course on post-colonial re-writings of Great Expectations.

 Her books include: Atonement and Self-Sacrifice in Nineteenth-Century Narrative;Testimony and Advocacy in Victorian Law, Literature, and Theology and Censorship, Dramatic Form, and the Representation of the Sacred in Nineteenth-Century England.